FruitieX/teleirc/Docker_README.md

     sudo docker run --name=teleirc -p 9090:9090 -d --volumes-from=teleirc-data <YOUR_DOCKER_USERNAME>/teleirc

+Note: if you want the container to start automatically, add the option `--restart=always` to the command above.

   - Invite your bot to any Telegram groups you've configured it for
   - Greet your bot once on each of your Telegram groups :tada:!
 This is needed to fetch (and store!) an internally used group ID, making communication from IRC to the correct Telegram group possible.